tiendu/tiendu.github.io/_posts/2025-05-18-being-average-eng.md

 Disappearing into the crowd.

-And maybe that is why the fear of being average hit me so hard later.

-Because it did not feel like a possible future.
+And then, somehow, I got into medical school.

+Pham Ngoc Thach University of Medicine.

+I remember I was the only student from my high school who got into medical school that year.

-It felt like evidence.
+That should have felt like proof.

-School gave me more evidence.

-I did not become some outstanding student with a clean heroic arc.
+Maybe for a while, it did.

+It looked like the kind of thing that could correct the old story.
+The kid who was bad at đá cầu.
+The kid who disappeared into Võ Lâm Truyền Kỳ.
+The ghost in the crowd.
+Suddenly there was a new sentence attached to him.

+He got into med school.

+That sounds like a main character moment.

+But life is very good at ruining main character moments.

 I did not do well in med school.

-I dropped out before moving to Singapore for my bachelor's degree.
+In the second year, I failed.

+I had to redo it because my performance was bad.

-That sentence still feels strange to write because there is no elegant way to make it sound impressive.
+There is no elegant way to write that sentence either.

+It is just what happened.

+Then I continued into the third year, but only halfway.

+By that point, something had already broken.

+Maybe it was motivation.

+Maybe it was fit.

+Maybe it was the quiet realization that I was forcing myself through a life that no longer felt like mine.

-I dropped out.
+Eventually, I dropped out completely.

+I can dress it up with context.
+I can explain that the path was not right, that things changed, that life moved in another direction.

+All of that may be true.

+But the simple version is still there.

+I failed the second year.

+I redid it.

+I reached halfway through the third year.

-Then I moved.
+Then I left.

-Then I continued.
+Then I moved to Singapore for my bachelor's degree.

-That is all.

-Not a perfect story.

-Not a straight line.

-Not a motivational poster.

-Just a life making another turn because the previous road did not work.
+That was another turn.

+A new country.

+A new school.

+A new version of myself, or at least I hoped so.

-Even in Singapore, things were not suddenly cinematic.
+But even in Singapore, things were not suddenly cinematic.
 I did not become a genius overnight.
 I did not transform into some extraordinary version of myself just because the country changed.
 I studied.
 I adjusted.
 I survived.
 I did some things well.
 I did some things badly.
 I kept going.

 It was somewhat ordinary.

 Average.

+Later, I went to Ireland for my master's degree.

+That sounds like another impressive sentence.

+A master's degree in Ireland.

+A clean line on a CV.

+The kind of detail that looks better from far away than it feels when you are actually living inside it.

+I finished my master's before COVID.

+Then I could not find a job in Ireland.

+I came back to Vietnam on 1 November 2019.

+I still remember the date because it felt like a line being drawn under a chapter I had hoped would continue.

+And even after coming back, things were not suddenly easy either.

+I could not find a job immediately in Vietnam.

+That was humbling.

+Not the motivational kind of humbling people talk about after the success is already secured.

+Just plain humbling.

+The kind where you have a degree, a story, a few hopes, maybe even a little pride, and then the world looks at all of that and says nothing.

+No music.

+No montage.

+No dramatic comeback scene.

+Just silence.

+Just waiting.

+Just sending applications.

+Just realizing that life does not care how the story is supposed to feel.

+Life will make you humble in every possible way.

+It will keep reminding you that you are not the main character in a movie.

+Not the chosen one in an anime.

+Not the person the universe is secretly preparing for a dramatic arc.

+Just a person.

+One ordinary person among many.

+Trying to make something work.

+Then in 2022, I tried to get back into academia again.

+This time in Korea.

+Kyung Hee University.

+Research assistant.

+Microbiome analysis.

+QIIME2.

+Kraken2.

+Sequencing reads.

+The kind of thing that, again, can look clean on a CV.

+And maybe part of me wanted it to mean that the academic door had not fully closed.

+Maybe I wanted the story to become neat again.

+Med school did not work.

+Singapore worked enough.

+Ireland worked academically but not professionally.

+Vietnam was difficult.

+Maybe Korea would make the line straight again.

+But life did not become straight.

+After about a year, I quit.

+My mom's health was declining then.

+She got better later.

+She is fine now.

+But at the time, it changed the weight of things.

+Suddenly the question was not only career.

+Not only academia.

+Not only whether I could still build some impressive path.

+There was family.

+There was distance.

+There was worry.

+There was the quiet realization that no plan survives contact with real life for very long.

+So I left.

+Again.

+Another unfinished thing.

+Another turn.

+Another line on the CV that says one thing, while the real life behind it says something else.

-And for a long time, I hated that word.
+For a long time, I hated that.

+I hated the unevenness.

+I hated how my life refused to become a clean story.

+Medical school, then failing the second year, redoing it, reaching halfway through the third year, then dropping out.

+Singapore, then bachelor's.

+Ireland, then no job.

+Vietnam, then uncertainty.

+Korea, then leaving academia again.

+Every time I thought the plot was starting to make sense, life reminded me that there was no plot.

+Just decisions.

+Constraints.

+Family.

+Health.

+Money.

+Timing.

+Luck.

+Fear.

+Duty.

+And the next thing that had to be done.

 Average.

-It sounded like a verdict.
+For a long time, that word sounded like a verdict.

 It sounded like being placed in the middle of a crowd and being told, "This is where you belong."